Livelihood Projects of partner communities of the Integrated Rural Development Foundation

 Indeed, their product is not only a rag.
 While some are plain and others are colorful, these rags all represent the efforts of women in Bgy.
 Vicente to make their lives better and productive and thus contributing to community development.

-Supporting Organic Vegetable Farmingpolot
+Supporting Organic Vegetable Farming

 Polot, Bulan, Sorsogon